- Introduction to Writing Resume Objective Statements

-Writing a Resume Objective is a smart way to capture the attention of the hiring manager, if written correctly.
-Unfortunately, most people misunderstand what the Resume Objective is supposed to say.
+Writing a Resume Objective statement is a smart way to capture the attention of the hiring manager, if written correctly.
+Unfortunately, most people misunderstand what an objective is supposed to say.

 If you follow that one rule, your Career Objective will naturally be strong.
 However, you should read this guide to get concrete ideas about how to write yours.